-At the same time as he was writing about US Jewry’s contribution to the founding of Israel, Akzin was also participating in a wide-ranging discussion on the life of the Diaspora Jew outside of Israel after World War ii.
+At the same time he was writing about US Jewry’s contribution to the founding of Israel, Akzin was also participating in a wide-ranging discussion on the life of the Diaspora Jew outside of Israel after World War ii.
 In an article that appeared in the summer of 1944, he stressed the importance of the Yishuv’s continuous development since World War i, but argued that Jewish life outside of the Land of Israel would continue in parallel with the important Jewish center in Palestine.
-Akzin listed some of the tremendous challenges awaiting those Jews who opt to remain in Europe and revive Jewish community life in the aftermath of World War ii: the reformulation and reestablishment of civil rights for Jews, the return of or compensation for for assets owned by Jews before the war, reparations for other injuries or harm caused to Jews during the war, and a judicial and punitive process for all those involved in causing harm to Jews and violating their rights.
+Akzin listed some of the tremendous challenges awaiting those Jews who opted to remain in Europe and revive Jewish community life in the aftermath of World War ii: the reformulation and reestablishment of civil rights for Jews, the return of or compensation for assets owned by Jews before the war, reparations for other injuries or harm caused to Jews during the war, and a judicial and punitive process for all those involved in causing harm to Jews and violating their rights.
 In Akzin’s view, the rehabilitation of Jewish life in Europe could not take place separately in each country.
 Only a transnational system operating under one international legislative umbrella could, he believed, enable the revival of Jewish communities.
 Akzin stressed that the Jewish question was not an internal domestic issue.
 Rather, considering the hardships Jews had been facing in their respective countries since World War i, international involvement and oversight were essential.
 The intensity and reach of the problem attested in his opinion to the unique nature of the Jewish question across the world and the need to create an international system to allow Jews to integrate into their countries of residence.
 Akzin was not overlooking the lessons of failed post-World War i political agreements aimed at regulating the status of Jews and other minorities.
-But he believed that their failure did exclude the possibility of comparable measures being suitable to the post-World War ii reality; instead it pointed to the need to improve and fortify the international system’s ability to safeguard the fate of Jews across different countries.
-Akzin concluded that notwithstanding international law’s importance in resolving the Jewish question, it could not provide a sufficient means of action.
+However, he believed that their failure did exclude the possibility of comparable measures being suitable to the post-World War ii reality; instead it pointed to the need to improve and fortify the international system’s ability to safeguard the fate of Jews across different countries.
+Akzin concluded that, notwithstanding international law’s importance in resolving the Jewish question, it could not provide a sufficient means of action.
 In his view, Jewish statehood was in fact the means to ensuring Jewish life elsewhere.
 The emergence of a Jewish state would not undermine Jewish communities around the world; on the contrary, a Jewish state as part of the post-World War ii political order would constitute a decisive step towards the normalization of Jewish life around the world, not only in the future Jewish state.
 Jews who wish to, would be able to immigrate to the new state, while others could continue building a life in their countries of residence.
 The latter would of course be free to determine the role of the Jewish state in their ethnic identity.
 In concluding, Akzin wrote,